-Lab and/or medical tests (such as blood testosterone level, PSA blood test, blood glucose) should be done while you are using this medication.
+Lab and/or medical tests (such as hormone levels, PSA blood test for men, blood glucose, cholesterol/triglyceride levels, height measurements and bone tests in children) should be done while you are using this medication.
 Keep all medical and lab appointments.
 Consult your doctor for more details.

 Different brands of this medication have different storage needs.
 Check the product package for instructions on how to store your brand, or ask your pharmacist.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.

 Are you currently using Camcevi (6 Month) 42 Mg Subcutaneous Syringe Lhrh(Gnrh) Agonist Analog Pituitary Suppressants?

 This survey is being conducted by the WebMD marketing sciences department.

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.